Home Sale Proceeds Calculator

 How It Works

 The Home Sale Proceeds Calculator helps you determine how much money you'll actually take home after selling your house by subtracting all costs and debts from your sale price.
 Understanding your net proceeds is essential for planning your next move, whether you're relocating for work, downsizing, or upgrading to a new property.
+The largest deductions from your sale price are typically the real estate agent commission of 5-6%, your outstanding mortgage payoff, and closing costs including title insurance, transfer taxes, and prorated property taxes totaling 1-3% of the sale price.
+Understanding your true net proceeds helps you determine how much cash you will have available for a down payment, moving expenses, and transition costs at your new location.

 The Formula